What kind of photos do I take?

 I choose to focus on content photography for hospitality brands that can be used all over the social medias and websites.
 These shoots can be done much faster without compromising quality and you get a greater return on your investment.

-What's the difference between a content shoot vs a full food photography shoot?
+What's the difference between a content shoot vs an editorial food photography shoot?

 Content shoots are not as extensive, expensive, lengthy or complicated.
 The photos are shot in high resolution and are delivered in both hi res and low res.
 High Res photos can be used on Websites and Low Res photos can be used on social media.
 While I do provide an alternative, quality is not sacrificed!
 It's just a different type of shoot.